Michael Porter (footballer)

 Michael Porter (born 4 May 1945) is a former Australian rules footballer who played with Hawthorn in the VFL.

 Porter was a half back flanker but he could also play on the half forward flanks.
 He was recruited to Hawthorn from Haileybury College and was a member of their 1971 - VFL grand final premiership team.

 Porter was captain - coach of North Albury in the Ovens & Murray Football League and kicked 58 goals between 1973 and 1975.

+In 2024, Porter was incorrectly included in the In memoriam segment during the annual Australian Football Hall of Fame induction ceremony, despite still being alive.